 To gain priority consideration, submit your UNC Asheville General Application for Admission.

-Due to Covid-19 visitation restrictions, all audition material (repertoire performance videos, scale performance videos, and supplemental material, see below) will need to be uploaded to a Google Drive Folder of your own creation.
+If you choose to submit online audition material (repertoire performance videos, scale performance videos, and supplemental material, see below), the material will need to be uploaded to a Google Drive Folder of your own creation.
 Then, follow these steps:

 - Your Google Drive Folder should be titled: [year][semester]-[lastname]-[firstname] (for example: 2021Fall-Doe-Jane)

 - Share your video with Professor Fletcher Peacock by including his email email@example.com in your folder’s sharing system.